 Ross has a Bachelor of Arts (Journalism) from RMIT University in Melbourne.

-As a graphic designer, photographer and filmmaker, Nick contributes to Australia for Dolphins by generating and overseeing its media content.
+As a graphic designer, photographer and filmmaker, Nick contributes to AFD by generating and overseeing its media content.
 One special memory inspiring his work with AFD is being joined on a swim one New Year’s Day by a pod of wave-surfing dolphins.
 Nick is passionate about bringing an end to the dolphin hunts and is a proud member of AFD.

 Doolin is AFD’s 22-day-old bundle-of-mischief of a mascot and honorary underwater board member.
 His attendance at board meetings isn’t great (the papers get a bit soggy), but Doolin brings to AFD a diverse range of skills, including blowing bubbles, catching bubbles and popping bubbles.
 Beyond bubbles, Doolin is also somewhat of a burgeoning film star.
 You can check him out in his biopic “Doolin’s Story”, which receives 5 sea stars on Rotten Tomatoes, here.